TIBHannover/MSC2020_SKOS/procedure-log-msc2020.md

 ### Task 3: Internal References

 Internal references between MSC concepts are described in column `description` of our input file.
 There are three types of internal references between MSC concepts which are captured by mscvocabs three object properties:

 - mscvocab:seeAlso
 - mscvocab:seeMainly
-- msc:seeConditionally
+- mscvocab:seeConditionally

-Next to these kinds of reference, the text in the column ´description´ shows other types of information, e.g. it repeats the content from column `text` or other natural language text.
+Next to these kinds of reference, the text in the column ´description´ shows other types of information, e.g. it repeats the content from column `text` or other natural language text describing a condition under which a reference between two concepts holds.
 Textual information in this column is often very homogeneous and standardised to a certain degree and can therefore easily be transformed to triples working with mscvocabs object properties.
-However, there are also some irregularities e.g. there seems to be no standardized order of information types in the column, and on some occasions, there are some deviations from the regular notation in this column.
+However, there are also some irregularities e.g. there seems to be no standardised order of information types in the column, and on some occasions, there are some deviations from the regular notation in this column.

 To be able to create relations between MSC concepts which are `owl:NamedIndividuals` resp. instances of skos:Concept, we needed to extract the notations of these related concepts from the column to perform further steps like identifier creation and triple creation as done before in *Task 1: Basic triples*.
-Due to the different types of information, the non-standardized order of their occurrence and the irregularities, this required a huge number of steps.
+Due to the different types of information, the non-standardised order of their occurrence and the irregularities, this required a huge number of steps.
 The basic aim of these steps was to split the whole set of relevant cells of the column `description` up into columns where all cells contain the same type of information and to split up multi-valued cells with only one value per cell.
 The values in these new columns can then be used as objects of triples and are either URIs or literals.

 Here is an example of a relevant cell with multiple types of information: